JAINA: Overview

 There are over 70 organizations that are part of JAINA.
 JAINA represents over 160,000 Jains in USA and Canada.
-It also has 32 subcommittees involved in different activities, including Young Jains of America(YJA), for ages 14-29.
+It also has 32 subcommittees involved in different activities, including Young Jains of America(YJA), for ages 14–29.

-JAINA Symbol
+JAINA symbol

 The Federation of Jain Associations in North America uses a modified version of the standard Jain symbol, the Jain Prateek Chihna.
-It replaces the swastika with an Jain Aum because of the negative connotations associated with the swastika in the western world.
+It replaces the swastika with a Jain Aum because of the negative connotations associated with the swastika in the western world.

 Conventions

 JAINA conventions draw thousands of representatives from Jain communities in the USA and Canada.

-JAINA Committees
+JAINA committees

 There are over 30 JAINA committees.
 Based on the needs, these committees are more or less active and are at times retired.